 This year we are hoping to expand the festival across the college’s outdoor spaces, as well as by hosting an art trail in cafes across Cambridge and an art night of performance, theatre, music and readings – all Covid permitting.

 FESTIVAL 2020 // MORE FUTURE!

-MORE FUTURE! explores the intersection of art and activism in Cambridge.
+MORE FUTURE! explored the intersection of art and activism in Cambridge.

-We want to acknowledge the role that art has played in activist history in Cambridge and use this as a springboard for thinking about what art can do for us now.
+We acknowledged the role that art has played in activist history in Cambridge and used this as a springboard for thinking about what art can do for us now.

-This conversation will begin on the 22nd February and will involve a week of panels, workshops, performances and screenings which explore and expand on some of the tensions in the exhibition.
+This conversation began on 22nd February 2020 and involved a week of panels, workshops, performances and screenings which explore and expand on some of the tensions in the exhibition.

 The theme of the 2019 exhibition was ‘Intersect’.
 The idea behind the festival was to appose intersecting styles of art, artistic mediums, voices and approaches to create a unified and richly diverse experience.
 This diversity was reflected in our artists, and as such the gallery has been created to become a cross-cultural exchange of ideas, bringing together students from all backgrounds into an open space of discussion and multi-disciplinary art.
 We partnered with SolidariTee, a student-led charity which sells T-shirts to fund legal aid for refugees.